 Nurses are always in demand.
 Whether it’s for bedside care, advocacy or leadership positions, healthcare needs good nurses to keep it running successfully and provide excellent standards of care to patients.
 When you learn how to become a nurse, you’ll find that the first step you need to take is getting a solid education.
 Whether you want to be an RN, a nurse practitioner, or an administrator, you’ll need to graduate from an accredited nursing program in order to get your license and start your career.

 Getting started might be a bit overwhelming at first since there is a lot to consider regarding choosing your training program, getting your license, and eventually exploring the many career avenues that a nursing degree can provide you with.
-We recommend having a realistic study and career plan to help you land your first nursing position smoothly.
+We recommend having a realistic study and career plan to help you land your first nursing position in a paliative care job smoothly.
+If you would like to learn more about palliative care, you could look at this website to help you understand what is palliative care jobs? – Care For Family (Guide to palliative care jobs) to help you decide if this could be an option for you.

 Choose a Nursing Path